Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 ### Typography

-- [Font](https://fonts.google.com/) Caveat Brush was used throughout the project, as per artist's advice to keep it consistant with the logos artist is using outside this page.
+- [Font](https://fonts.google.com/) Caveat Brush was used throughout the project, as per artist's advice to keep it consistent with the logo artist is using outside this page.

 - [IcoFont](https://icofont.com/) icons for social media links in footer were imported along with the single page application template